Code-Institute-Submissions/ms4-england-cricket-tickets/README.md

     - Messages - using the Django import 'messages' from 'django-contrib' the site uses error, success, warning and info messages across the site to keep the user updated on any important interaction, such as adding, updating or removing an item in the bag, logging in to the site or viewing a previous order.
-These appear across the site at the top of the page, and on the success messages, there is a feature to go directly to the shopping cart to proceed with the order:
+These appear across the site at the top of the page, and on the success messages, there is a feature to go directly to the shopping cart to proceed with the order.
     <img src="readme_materials/success-message.jpg">
     - Footer - this is split into three separate parts.
 First, a link to either all tours or one of the tours that the user is interested in for convenience, social media links to external windows, and finally the England cricket logo for consistency.
 This provides the user